Dasaii/dasaii.github.io/about/index.md

   </div>
   <div class="testimonial">
   <p>
-  I was in David's team, and had the opportunity to work with him for nearly a year, across several projects - his sharp personality, intelligence, and willingness were a game changer for clients, projects and myself.
+  "I was in David's team, and had the opportunity to work with him for nearly a year, across several projects - his sharp personality, intelligence, and willingness were a game changer for clients, projects and myself.
 I learned a lot from my experience working with him and feel he helped me to be a better designer and work better with clients.
 </p>
   <p>
-  But he is way more than just a great Team Manager - David proved to be a great team player, always supporting not only people in his team but everyone at Play.
+  But he is way more than just a great Team Manager - David proved to be a great team player, always supporting not only people in his team but everyone at Play."
   </p>
   <img />
   <h4>Daniela Picão</h4>